Merrick-Moore CDC

 These funds will support home repairs, energy upgrades, flood prevention and better air quality for Merrick-Moore residents.
 This wouldn’t have been possible without the dedication of our Executive Director, Bonita Green and the support from the community.

-MMCDC, in partnership with the Community Health Coalition, hosts regular food distributions at Mount Zoar Baptist Church.
+MMCDC, in partnership with Tall Grass FoodBox, hosts regular food distributions at Mount Zoar Baptist Church.
 This program provides Merrick-Moore and Bragtown residents with free boxes of healthy, nutritious food.
 The goal of this initiative is to increase access to fresh and wholesome meals, supporting the well-being of the community and promoting healthier lifestyles for all who participate.